SindhujaReddy06/SIT725_groupproj/README.md

 ### Start Backend
 npm run dev

-#### What Technology Are Using In This Project
+Technologies Used In This Project

-**Frontend Technology Stack:**
+Frontend Technology Stack:
-- **React**: A JavaScript library for building user interfaces, offering a component-based architecture for creating interactive UIs.
+- React: A JavaScript library for building user interfaces, offering a component-based architecture for creating interactive UIs.
-- **Redux Toolkit:** A state management library for React applications, providing predictable state management with a single source of truth.
+- Redux Toolkit: A state management library for React applications, providing predictable state management with a single source of truth.
-- **Ant Design:** A UI library for React applications, offering a set of customizable and pre-designed components.
+- Ant Design: A UI library for React applications, offering a set of customizable and pre-designed components.
-- **React Hook Form:** A library for managing form state and validation in React applications, providing a simple and intuitive API.
+- React Hook Form: A library for managing form state and validation in React applications, providing a simple and intuitive API.
-- **Axios**: A promise-based HTTP client for making HTTP requests, used for interacting with backend APIs.
+- Axios: A promise-based HTTP client for making HTTP requests, used for interacting with backend APIs.

-**Back-End:**
+Back-End:
-- **Express.js:** A web application framework for Node.js, used for building robust APIs and web applications
+- Express.js: A web application framework for Node.js, used for building robust APIs and web applications
-- **TypeScript:** A superset of JavaScript that adds static typing, enhancing code quality and maintainability.
+- TypeScript: A superset of JavaScript that adds static typing, enhancing code quality and maintainability.
-- **Prisma**: A modern database toolkit for Node.js and TypeScript, used for database access and management.
+- Prisma: A modern database toolkit for Node.js and TypeScript, used for database access and management.